gowthamshashank/unzips/README.md

              $ docker login

     Step:-3  Pull the docker image from the docker hub

              $ docker pull nginx

-    Step:-4  Run the image
+    Step:-4  Run the image on the port which u have given this will run the nigix on the given port

              $ docker run -p 8080:80 nginx